sla1031/navigation-app/README.md

 ```
 REACT_APP_API_URL = ''
 ```
-The frontend is build with using create-react-app and Typescript.
+The frontend is built using create-react-app and Typescript.
 The following create-react-app scripts are available
 ```
 $ yarn start;
 $ yarn build;